timofeysie/cypress-cucumber/docs/first-gherkin.md

     When I click the "Posts" link
     Then I should be on the Posts page
 ```

+The important thing is that language in the Cucumber Expression matches the Gherkin step.

+The [official Cucumber docs say](https://cucumber.io/docs/cucumber/step-definitions/?lang=javascript): *A Step Definition is a method with an expression that links it to one or more Gherkin steps.
+When Cucumber executes a Gherkin step in a scenario, it will look for a matching step definition to execute.*

 ## A real work example